wgroeneveld/jefklakscodex/content/articles/wario-land-retrospective.md

 Another amazing thing here is the **atmosphere**.
 There's a day and night cycle and it changes the enemies, the music, the puzzles and therefore the mood of each level.
 Wario's funny animations (when climbing a ladder or entering a pipe for instance) contribute a lot to this.

+Natural born Mario players will immediately notice the striking absence of **coins**.
+Well, not really absence.
+Breaking blocks might net you some: they act as a payment to play the golf mini game.
+But that's it!
+No screens full of them, running around like crazy to fill up those pockets.
+This **reduces clutter** on screen and allows you to focus on what makes these games great: the platforming.
+I won't waste words on the golfing mini game except that it's frustrating but required for certain areas to progress.
+Masochists can even unlock the game with certain treasures.

 ### Wario Land II (GB/GBC)

 Okay, so I finished Wario 3, let's get back to version 2 and see what's the difference.
 This cartridge is a black one: it has some colors if you pop it into a GBC/GBA but still plays on your original GB.